Work at Deer Crossing Camp!

 Submit an Application

-If you think Deer Crossing is a good fit for your skills and interests, complete the online application in full (incomplete applications will not be considered).
+If you think Deer Crossing is a good fit for your skills and interests, complete the online application.

 “Deer Crossing Camp offered such a unique set of challenges that I have grown in confidence and as a person.
 Working at Deer Crossing is like becoming part of a fantastic, adventurous family, and I have made both incredible memories and close friends!”